fyrox-book/fyrox-book.github.io/src/fyrox/scene/light_node.md

 ### Spotlight

-Spot light is a light source that emits lights in cone shape, it has a position and orientation.
-An example of a spot light source: flashlight.
+Spotlight is a light source that emits lights in cone shape, it has a position and orientation.
+An example of a spotlight source: flashlight.

 ```rust,no_run
 # extern crate fyrox;